Lukashenko abruptly sworn in, Belarus opposition calls for more protests | Politics

 Kremlin spokesman Dmitry Peskov said the swearing-in was "absolutely the sovereign decision of the Belarusian leadership".
 Asked if Putin was invited, he said it looked as though the presence of foreign leaders had not been envisaged.
 The United Nations agreed last week to step up monitoring of reported human rights abuses in Belarus.
 Rights investigator Anais Marin said more than 10,000 people had been "abusively arrested" since the election, with more than 500 reports of torture and thousands "savagely beaten".

 Belarus authorities have said the police are humane and professional, and have declined to comment on specific allegations of abuses.
-(Additional reporting by Matthias Williams and Andrius Sytas, Writing by Mark Trevelyan; editing by John Stonestreet and Angus MacSwan)
+(Additional reporting by Matthias Williams and Andrius Sytas, Writing by Mark Trevelyan and Matthias Williams; editing by John Stonestreet and Angus MacSwan)

 ALSO READ